Teremiare/MD_Notes/lunalight.md

 #### Line with Wolf

 Since Wolf is another pendulum scale it also lets you combo with Kaleido, however in this case we don't really have any choice in what to send.
 If we don't send Marten the only way to proceed is to activate Wolf, banishing both Kaleido and the sent monster to fuse into Perfume dancer.
-However the searched Perfume doesn't have anything to summon, unless you play Gravity controller to put Perfume dancer in the GY.
-For the sake of curiosity I may explore this option too.
+However the searched Perfume doesn't have anything to summon.
+If you play Gravity controller you can link off Perfume dancer and resummon it with Perfume, letting you then bounce Wolf to summon a searched Gold leo from hand.
+However, we will send Marten instead.

+There is however a difference, we have access to fusions early, and that means we have options.

 **Kaleido send Marten:**

+What happens if we go for an early Nyarla?

 1. Normal summon Kaleido and send Marten to GY.
 2. Scale Wolf and bounce it with Marten to summon itself.